steqeq/0000/docs/about/compatibility/openmp.md

 Unified Shared Memory (USM) provides a pointer-based approach to memory management.
-To implement USM, fulfill the following system requirements along with Xnack capability.
+To implement USM, fulfill the following system requirements along with XNACK capability.

 #### Prerequisites

 * Linux Kernel versions above 5.14
 * Latest KFD driver packaged in ROCm stack
-* Xnack, as USM support can only be tested with applications compiled with Xnack capability
+* XNACK, as USM support can only be tested with applications compiled with XNACK capability

-#### Xnack capability
+#### XNACK capability

-When enabled, Xnack capability allows GPU threads to access CPU (system) memory, allocated with OS-allocators, such as `malloc`, `new`, and `mmap`.
-Xnack must be enabled both at compile- and run-time.
-To enable Xnack support at compile-time,
+When enabled, XNACK capability allows GPU threads to access CPU (system) memory, allocated with OS-allocators, such as `malloc`, `new`, and `mmap`.
+XNACK must be enabled both at compile and run-time.
+To enable XNACK support at compile-time,
 use:

 ```bash
 --offload-arch=gfx908:xnack+
 ```

-Or use another functionally equivalent option Xnack-any:
+Or use another functionally equivalent option `xnack-any`:

 ```bash
 --offload-arch=gfx908
 ```

-To enable Xnack functionality at runtime on a per-application basis, use environment variable:
+To enable XNACK functionality at runtime on a per-application basis, use environment variable:

 ```bash
 HSA_XNACK=1
 ```

-When Xnack support is not needed:
+When XNACK support is not needed:

 * Build the applications to maximize resource utilization using: